ORESoftware/observable-persistent-queue/README.md

 # Design

 This library uses live-mutex for locking to control read/write access to the queue and prevent corruption.
-This is slower but much more robust than file locking (with the NPM lockfile library or similar).
+This is much more robust than file locking (with the NPM lockfile library or similar).
 As stated, this library uses RxJS, specifically RxJS5.